dglassbrenner1/my-posts-on-fraud-detection/4-what-do-the-models-look-like.md

 To be consistent with the Handbook, we will use the same training and test data that they did.
 Namely, the train_df consists of all tx for the week beginning 7/25/18.
 The test_df consists of a subset of transactions for the week beginning 8/8/18, where they drop all transactions from cards that were previously identified as having a fraudulent transaction during a specific period of time.
 This period includes the entire training window and a portion of the test window.

-I have a couple of minor quibbles with, or at least questions about, the Handbook’s choices here:
+At this point, I have a couple of questions about the Handbook’s choices:

-•	I don’t understand inserting a time buffer between the train and test data.
+- I don’t understand inserting a time buffer between the train and test data.
-•	I don’t understand the decision to exclude compromised cards from the test data.
+- I don’t understand the decision to exclude compromised cards from the test data.

 ### On the buffer between train and test